-How do I add details to an Assignment?
+How do I add or edit details in an assignment?

 When you create an assignment, you'll add details for the assignment such as the description, file submission types, and point value.